 Caring for Others ✝ Achieving Excellence

 All pupils in Reception and Years 1 and 2 are now entitled to Universal Free School Meals.
-For pupils in Years 3 and above who are not in receipt of Free School Meals, the cost of a school meal is £2.20 per meal and this must be submitted on Monday morning for the week ahead.
-We do not offer credit and meals should not be taken in advance of payment, except in exceptional circumstances, any outstanding balances must be paid in full within one week.
+For pupils in Years 3 and above who are not in receipt of Free School Meals, the cost of a school meal is £2.62 per meal.

 Should you feel that you are entitled to Free School Meals, please complete the application form below and return to the school office.
 Please complete the form even if your child is receiving Universal Infant Free School Meals as St John's receives additional pupil funding for those entitled to Free School Meals.

 Click to download: Free School Meal Registration Form

 The school operates a healthy eating policy.
 We ask that parents provide their children with a balanced lunch, if children are not having a school dinner.

 We are often asked to clarify what children can and cannot have in their lunchbox:

 Children can have a small sweet treat such as a slice of cake or cake bar, biscuit based chocolate bar (Penguin, Twix, Club, etc) or biscuit.

 Children should not have fizzy drinks, chocolate mouse and liquid chocolate desserts e.g. Cadbury's Pots of Joy, sweets, solid chocolate bars or bars that are not biscuit based e.g. Freddos bars, Mars bars, Caramel bars, Crunchies, etc.